FemiTheAnalyst/CloudResumeChallenge/README.md

-# CloudResumeChallenge
-Repo for the Cloud Resume Challenge.
 # cloud-resume-challenge
 This project is my online resume, a static web page, serving simple html & css I wrote from scratch to keep it clean.
 Using "aws-vault", which helps me manage AWS profiles and store credentials securely, and GitHub actions is using secrets for this during CI/CD.